 You could say that seasoned experts like Robert Kiyosaki and Blair Singer don’t need to learn anything new and you would be wrong.
 The Rich Dad Poor Dad Advising team nurtures a culture of continuous learning.
 Every member of the team is both a teacher and a student.
 Because no one knows everything because knowledge has been growing exponentially.

 That’s why it’s essential for professionals, juniors or seniors to keep learning from experts and each other.

-Attend BRAND MINDS with your team and learn from World Famous Sales Expert Blair Singer his proven sales process to increase your sales.
+World Famous Sales Expert Blair Singer shared his proven sales process to increase sales.

 Duncan Wardle convinced NASA to send Buzz Lightyear, the beloved Toy Story character…into space

-‘Toy Story’ was Disney’s one of the most successful and highest grossing animation films of all time.
-In 2008, a new attraction based on the film was launching at Disney Parks and Duncan Wardle and his team was tasked with promoting the new experience.
+‘Toy Story’ was Disney’s one of the most successful and highest-grossing animation films of all time.
+In 2008, a new attraction based on the film was launching at Disney Parks and Duncan Wardle and his team were tasked with promoting the new experience.

 A fan of ‘Toy Story’, Duncan knew that Buzz Lightyear’s dream was to fly into space.
 Though nothing but a toy, many girls and boys loved Buzz and shared his dream.
 Why not realize his dream and show every boy and girl that if a toy can do it, they can do it too and they should keep dreaming about it?, thought Duncan.

 What amazing achievements could your team unlock?
-Find out by attending Duncan Wardle’s Innovation & Design Thinking Masterclass, in Day 2 of BRAND MINDS 2023.
+Participants discovered first hand at Duncan Wardle’s Innovation & Design Thinking Masterclass, on Day 2 of BRAND MINDS 2023.